Carver, Strickland honored for selfless leadership, service

 In addition to Classified Staff Council, Carver has also served on numerous University-wide committees and as a volunteer for special events.
 In the community she volunteers for multiple causes, including those who, like her, are coping with the loss of a loved one to cancer.

-“She brings her kind, positive and caring attitude to all she does,”
+“She brings her kind, positive and caring attitude to all she does,” Moore said.

 The College of Technology, Architecture and Applied Engineering has been Kim Strickland’s professional home for more than 31 years.
 As senior fiscal coordinator, she has worked with every dean and interim, associate and assistant dean in that time, always striving to provide the best possible service to all constituents.